joshayoung/testing-principles-with-xamarin/unit-testing.md

   }
 ```

-#### Scenario: Automatic Set Propertie(s)
+#### Scenario: Automatic Set Properties
-* GIVEN: I have a property that uses C#'s automattic getter.
+* GIVEN: I have a property that uses C#'s automattic setter.
 * WHEN: I write my test for my view model property.
-* THEN: I should not write a test for this getter.
+* THEN: I should not write a test for this setter.

-(this constitutes testing the "framework" and serves little purpose.)
+(This constitutes testing the "framework" and serves little purpose.)

 ```csharp
   public class Player